ErgastiAlex/UTK_FaceComparison/readme.md

 # Hyperparameters Search and model comparison

+## THIS MUST BE UPDATED WITH NEW DATA WITH NEW SPLIT_DATASET.PY, TO GET THE REAL RESULTS, WAIT 2/3 DAYS

 This experiment has been produced by the AutoSolver using Ray Tune.
 All the models have been trained using the following dataset dimension: